 Moreover, CJK coordination work shows that the JGP has no discrepancy with the CGP repertoire and variant mappings.
 The KGP has no discrepancy with the CGP repertoire either, but only concerns the mapping relationships of specific 258 variant groups.

-For all above reasons, the CGP decided to define CGP Repertoire as the collection of CDNC table and dotAsia table, a character set with high capacity and compatibility, to ensure the consistency of user experiences, registry practices as well as the local regulations .
+For all above reasons, the CGP decided to define CGP Repertoire as the conflation of CDNC table and dotAsia table, a character set with high capacity and compatibility, to ensure the consistency of user experiences, registry practices as well as the local regulations .

 Variants